• Skip to primary navigation

 🍽️ How to Serve, Store, and Freeze

-• To Serve: Cut thick slices and serve them on their own with a cup of coffee or tea, dust it with powdered sugar like a classic New York coffee cake (this recipe is originally from New York!), or use this Easy Glaze Recipe to drizzle it with icing for that extra touch.
+• To Serve: Cut thick slices and serve them on their own with a cup of coffee or tea, dust them with powdered sugar like a classic New York coffee cake (this recipe is originally from New York!), or use this Easy Glaze Recipe to drizzle the loaf with icing.

 • To Store: Leave any leftover coffee cake in the loaf pan and wrap it tightly with aluminum foil or plastic wrap.
 Store on the counter for up to 3 days.